-The Group's business activities, together with the factors likely to affect its future development, performance and position are set out in the strategic report, including its cash flows and liquidity position.
-The strategic report also further describes the Group's objectives, policies and processes for financial risk management, including credit and liquidity risk, cash flow risk and exchange rate risk.
+The Group's business activities, together with the factors likely to affect its future development, performance and position are set out in the Strategic Report, including its cash flows and liquidity position.
+The Strategic Report also further describes the Group's objectives, policies and processes for financial risk management, including credit and liquidity risk, cash-flow risk and exchange-rate risk.

-The financial statements are prepared on the going concern basis which the directors believe to be appropriate for the following reasons
+The financial statements are prepared on the going concern basis which the Directors believe to be appropriate for the following reasons:

 Directors have prepared cash flow forecasts through to December 2025 to assess going concern.
-The forecasts take account of potential and realistic changes in trading performance, and also include severe yet plausible downside scenarios and reverse stress testing.
+The forecasts take account of potential and realistic changes in trading performance, and also include severe yet plausible downside scenarios and reverse stress-testing.
 These scenarios include modelling reductions in revenue and margins and increasing costs, and considering the consequent cash outflow that could result.
-The directors have also considered the current economic environment, and in particular, recent movements in foreign exchange rates, rising energy costs and inflation in these scenarios.
-The forecasts indicate that, taking account of severe yet plausible downside scenarios, the Group and Company are able to operate within the level of existing cash resources, which at 30 June 2024 were £6.1m of cash and cash equivalents and short term investments of £5.7m for the group.
+The Directors have also considered the current economic environment, and in particular, recent movements in foreign exchange rates, rising energy costs and inflation in these scenarios.
+The forecasts indicate that, taking account of severe yet plausible downside scenarios, the Group and Company are able to operate within the level of existing cash resources, which at 30 June 2024 were $\pm 6.1m$ of cash and cash equivalents and short-term investments of $\pm 5.7m$ for the Group.

-Consequently, the directors are confident that that Group and Company will continue to have sufficient funds to continue to meet their liabilities as they fall due for at least the next 12 months from the date of approval of the financial statements and therefore, they have prepared the financial statements on a going concern basis.
+Consequently, the Directors are confident that the Group and Company will continue to have sufficient funds to continue to meet their liabilities as they fall due for at least the next 12 months from the date of approval of the financial statements and therefore, they have prepared the financial statements on a going concern basis.